synbioz/redspot-redmine-plugin/README.md

 # Redspot

-Redspot is a **Redmine Plugin** that help users to navigate efficiently and rapidly in redmine features and pages.
+Redspot is a _keyboard-only_ **Redmine Plugin** that help users to navigate efficiently and rapidly in redmine features and pages.
 Inspired by Spotlight.

 **Installation**, **Theming** and technical stuff are developed in the [Developer Guide](developer.md)

 ---

 1. To launch Redspot type **ESC** (escape) anywhere in Redmine.
 1. When you type anything, the tooltip on the right show you the current action.
 1. Run the action with **ENTER**